Howdy Chukwagon Friends!

 This week has gone by so fast!
 We left the city of Bonnyville on Monday and headed to the southern part of Alberta, to our next stop on the tour, Strathmore.
 I had my little swamper Coy along with me and his dog Toopy.
 When we travel together we chat about all kinds of things.
 I always make sure Coy has his backpack full of paper, scissors, pens, crayons and tape as he’s quite the creative kid when it comes to making things.

 Along the way, Coy was busy cutting, taping and creating.
 I asked him what he was making.
 He told me, “Something.”.
-So I waiting until he was finished.
+So I waited until he was finished.
 He was proud of what he made.

 As I had given him a feather that I found a bit ago, he decided he would use that feather, and make a hat just like the one fellow driver, Kelly Sutherland wears.
 The one with an eagle feather in his hat.
 Coy told me he’s a pretty good driver and knows that he is retiring this year.
 Coy’s mind has no shortage of an imagination.